Steve-Shambles/head2head/README.md

 so it should be fairly easy to add more stats and features, I think!

-Though I am fully aware my programming leaves a lot to be desired (from a professional point of view, I am a hobbyist not a pro, I do this for fun FFS lol) and probably only I can understand the spaghetti I have created here (I have ADHD brain and it works different to most other people) it all makes sense to me!!!
+Though I am fully aware my programming leaves a lot to be desired (from a professional point of view, I am a hobbyist not a pro, I do this for fun!) and probably only I can work with the spaghetti I have created here (I have ADHD brain and it works different to most other people) it all makes sense to me!!!